bretth/django-pq/README.rst

 Contributions welcome.

-Unit testing with nose2 and my nose2django plugin.
+Unit testing with tox, nose2 and my nose2django plugin.
 To run the tests, clone the repo then:

 .. code-block:: bash